 Once the system has made incisions around a hundred or more follicular units, special forceps are used to extract the units from the scalp and place them in a special holding solution.
 This process is repeated until the prescribed number of follicular units to be transplanted has been extracted from the donor area.
 The follicular units are then implanted manually into recipient sites in the balding area and the transplant is complete.

-How Does Recovery from a Robotic Hair Transplant Compare to Conventional Hair Transplant Surgery?
+Q. How Does Recovery Compare to a Conventional Hair Transplant?

 Because of this, you will be able to wear your hair shorter after a robotic procedure than after strip surgery.

-Does the Robot Work with Dark, Blonde, Gray, Curly, White, or Ethnic Hair?
+Q. Does ARTAS Work with Dark, Blonde, Gray, Curly, White, or Ethnic Hair?